 Should any leak or gasoline odor be present, do not start the engine.
-Consult an authorized Sea-Doo dealer before use.
+Consult an authorized SEA-DOO sport boat dealer before use.

 Fire Extinguisher

 Make sure it is full, in good condition and well secured.

 Steering System

 Assisted by another person, check steering operation for free movement.
 When the steering is centered, the jet pump nozzle should be in the straight ahead position.
 Ensure the jet pump nozzle pivots easily when steering is turned.